MolSSI-BSE/basis_set_exchange/README.md

 ```
 import bse

-# Obtain the STO-3G basis set in nwchem format (as a string) for hydrogen and oxygen
+# Obtain the STO-3G basis set in nwchem format (as a string) for hydrogen and carbon
 bse.get_basis_set('STO-3G', elements=[1,6], fmt='nwchem')

 # Obtain the references for the above